zenvent/zenvent/about.md

 I have a passion for technology.
 I write software by day, and tinker with hardware by night.

 I am a maker.
 Construction, prototyping, and programming peak my interest.
 I invest heavily in robotics such as CNC machining, 3D printing, and laser fabrication.
-Electronic parts and unfished experiments litter my home.
+Electronic parts and unfinished experiments litter my home.

 ZENVENT is a company and domain that I created to publish and sell my work.